Tokai Mie Home of the ninja and Japan's most sacred shrine

 Mie has religious monuments, ninja-related activities and family-friendly amusements away from the big city

 Mie Prefecture is home to the Ise-jingu Shrine, affectionately known as 'Oise-san' in Japan since ancient times.
 However, Mie is much more than a religious retreat.
 Iga Ueno and its environs has ninja exhibits and shops, while Shichiri Mihama Beach is home to an annual fireworks festival.
 Family options include Nagashima Spa Land amusement park and Toba Aquarium.
 Mie is the home of Matsusaka beef, one of the most famous and well-marbled varieties of wagyu.

 How to Get There

-Many of the attractions in and around Ise, Tsu and Matsusaka are within an hour of Nagoya and about 90 minutes from Kyoto or Osaka.
-If you're coming from Tokyo, you can transfer to a local train or bus at Nagoya Station.
+Many of the attractions in and around Ise, Tsu and Matsusaka are around 1.5-2 hours by train from Nagoya and about 2 hours 30 minutes from Kyoto or Osaka.
+If you're coming from Tokyo, you can transfer to an express train or bus at Nagoya Station.
 Nagoya Station is less than two hours from Tokyo Station on the Tokaido Shinkansen.